 Research in this area ranges from algebraic topics such as semigroups and groups (finite, profinite, or general) to mathematical models used in computer science, namely various flavors of automata and formal languages.
 Current work aims not only to contribute to the theories of each of the topics but also to explore the connections between them, with applications in both directions.

 In the early 1990s, another path to this group was opened by the Master's degree in Algebra at the University of Lisbon, which eventually led to four doctorates in the algebraic theory of semigroups (three in the United Kingdom and one in the United States) who integrated the SAL group.
 Among them, Pedro V. Silva, whose post-doctoral work ranges mostly from combinatorial semigroup and group theory, essentially using automata and language theory methods, to geometric group theory, has deserved widespread international recognition.
+Another member of the group with the same roots is Luís Oliveira, whose research interests have been mainly focused on locally inverse and regular idempotent generated semigroups.
+In recent years, he has also been interested in the structure of regular semigroups weakly generated by a set of elements.

 After thesis and post-doctoral work on the profinite approach to semigroup theory, since around 2005 Manuel Delgado started developing tools for computing with automata, finite semigroups, and numerical semigroups within the computational algebra software GAP.
 His non-computational work since then, which has concentrated mostly on numerical semigroups, has been developed in close connection with his computational tools, which have served to discover and test combinatorial and number theoretical phenomena which were hitherto inaccessible.